chainyo/pizza-challenge/docs/index.md

 - [Notebook](https://github.com/ChainYo/pizza-challenge/blob/master/notebooks/random_forest_classifier.ipynb)

-I started with the idea to build a simple `RandomForestClassifier` model on only the text data.
+I started with the idea to build a simple `RandomForestClassifier` model with only the text data.

 I used an old notebook I had written months ago where I used `nltk` and `gensim.word2vec` to build a word2vec model.